Prospouille/DevOps/Ansible/readme.md

 ### Httpd

-This one run the container httpd, open the ports 80:80 and put it inside the network
+This one run the container httpd, open the ports 80:80 and put it inside the network.

 `ansible-galaxy init roles/httpd`